swamper/express-build/readme.md

 $ gulp --force

-And Yeoman will optimize/jshint/minify your client side code, CSS, images, etc, and put the fresh version in your server/dist directory.
+And it will optimize/jshint/minify your client side code, CSS, images, etc, and put the fresh version in your server/public directory.
 To test it out go to your server tab and run

 $ npm start